 John was born in 1891 at Stoke Climsland to Philip and Sarah Edwards.
 His father was a boot maker in Stoke Climsland.
 On leaving school, John worked as a general labourer.
 He enlisted at Camborne with the Duke of Cornwall’s Light Infantry (regimental no. 2811) as a private serving with the 2nd/4th battalion.
 He died on January 16th, 1916, whilst serving in Mesopotamia.
 He is remembered on the Basra Memorial, in modern day Iraq.
 His brother William also fell during the war.

 Ernest was born in 1892 at St. John, Torpoint to John and Emma Finnemore.
 His father was a farm labourer.
 By 1911 Enest was living in Falmouth and working as a ship breaker.
-He enlisted with the Grenadier Guards (regimental no. 25386) as a guardsman serving with the 1st battalion.
-He was killed in action whilst in battle at Flanders on September 25th, 1916.
+He was originally a member of the Territorial Forces serving as a Corporal in India.
+He enlisted with the Grenadier Guards (regimental no. 25386) as a guardsman serving with the 1st battalion in the August of 1916.
+He was initially listed as being wounded but it was later confirmed that he had been killed in action whilst in battle at Flanders on September 25th, 1916.
 His body was never identified and his name in commemorated on the Thiepval Memorial.

 Herbert was born in 1890 at Stoke Climsland the base child of Mary E. Floyd.
 On leaving school, Herbert went to work as a general servant for cattle dealer Harry Cory at Taylor Shop, South Hill.
 He enlisted with the Royal Navy as a 2nd class stoker (service no. K/28294).
 He was serving aboard HMS Defence in the Battle of Jutland on May 31st, 1916, when two salvos from German ships exploded the rear magazine.
 The fire from that explosion spread to the ship’s secondary magazines, which exploded in turn.
 There were no survivors.
 Herbert’s name is commemorated on the Plymouth Naval Memoriam.